gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v0.9.1.0  2013/10/26 Online LED now lights up when the server starts. v0.9.0.0  2013/10/26 Web server on RaspberryPi now starts up automatically on boot-up.
+v0.9.2.0  2013/11/01 Online LED now checks that it can resolve google.com every 5s, and if not, turns off, giving a more accurate indication of whether the device is connected to the internet or not. v0.9.1.0  2013/10/26 Online LED now lights up when the server starts. v0.9.0.0  2013/10/26 Web server on RaspberryPi now starts up automatically on boot-up.
 Added startup.sh for this purpose. v0.8.0.0  2013/10/26 Electric blanket can now be controlled via web interface with 4 different power levels.
 Added bootstrap-slider which is a slider element for the web page, with touch support.